UK Appliance Error Codes

 Maybe

-You can do safe external checks first, but pressure-sensor and wiring diagnostics are engineer-level work.
+You can do safe external checks first and rule out oversudsing, obvious overfilling, or visible drainage problems, but pressure-sensor and wiring diagnostics are engineer-level work.

 Safety boundary: Do not remove the cabinet or probe internal electrical parts.
-Limit checks to user-safe external items with power disconnected.
+Stop if the machine overfills, leaks, or keeps filling and draining unpredictably.

 Reset steps

-2. Run a short rinse cycle and monitor filling and draining behaviour.
+2. Run one short empty rinse or drain cycle and monitor filling and draining behaviour closely.

-3. Stop and escalate if IE returns quickly.
+3. Stop and escalate if IE returns quickly, the drum level looks wrong, or the machine starts overfilling.

 When to call an engineer

-Call an engineer if IE returns after one safe restart, especially if the washer fills or drains unpredictably.
+Call an engineer if IE or 1C returns after one safe restart, especially if the washer fills or drains unpredictably, overfills, or the water level still looks wrong.

 Safety warning